-- To ignite curiosity regarding the various caused of human behaviour.
+- To ignite curiosity regarding the various causes of human behaviour

 A Level Curriculum

 Studying Psychology offers students the opportunity to learn core scientific psychological knowledge and develop theoretical and practical skills valued by higher education and employers such as critical analysis, independent thinking and research.

 The study of Psychology contributes to students’ broader understanding of scientific, ethical and social issues.
 Thus, it develops an appreciation of the variety and complexities of the human condition.
 It promotes understanding of self and others, and challenges previously acquired perceptions.

 We follow the AQA (Specification A) syllabus focussing on social influence, memory, attachment, psychological approaches, psychopathology and research methods in Year 12.
 We then go on to look at issues and debates, relationships and schizophrenia in Year 13.

 Co-curricular, Enrichment, Extension and Support

 - Twilight support sessions are offered by appointment with Miss Kelly, held on Tuesdays 4-5pm in T32.
 One-to-one sessions are also available at lunchtime and breaktime by appointment.